thunderseethe/thunderseethe.github.io/content/posts/lowering-base-ir.md

 It's worth pausing for a moment to consider `arg.type_of() != *fun_arg_ty` in more depth.
 Before we talk about why that's noteworthy, we need to set the scene.
 Our `TyFun` just takes a `Kind`, and not a `TypeVar`.
-Type functions exist to bind type variables.
-It's surprising that they don't hold the type variable that they bind.
+Type functions exist to bind type variables, so it's surprising that they don't hold the type variable that they bind.
 `IR::Fun` holds the `Var` that it binds, why is `Type::TyFun` different?
-A less delicately designed `IR` might deploy a type function node: `TyFun(TypeVar, Box<Self>)`.
+A less delicately designed `IR` might deploy a type function node such as: `TyFun(TypeVar, Box<Self>)`.

 This introduces an issue for type equality.
 To see the problem, consider two types `foo` and `bar` using this alternate `TyFun`: